Featured picture of post "An Easy Guide for Annotating 3D Models"

 Kyla Ball

-The new 3D model annotation comes with a new mobile-friendly editing experience that anyone from elementary school students to corporate design professionals will be able to use without special training!
+ThingLink’s 3D annotation includes a mobile-friendly editing experience that anyone from elementary school students to corporate design professionals will be able to use without special training.
 From maintaining technical devices to preserving cultural history, 3D model annotation introduces new opportunities to modern-day learning and communication.
 Here are some of our favorite use cases:

-• Museums and galleries: Showcase collections in a new engaging way using 3D models annotated with facts and expert commentary.
+• Museums and galleries: Showcase collections in a new engaging way using high quality 3D models annotated with facts and expert commentary.

-• Medical education: Show models of anatomy and physiology with additional information, references and links.
+• Medical education: Show models of anatomy, physiology, and machinery with additional labeling including information, references, functions and links.

 • Manufacturing: Use interactive 3D models in customer education, sales, maintenance, and staff training.